martinmodrak/bbs-metaanalysis-bayes/README.md

 `alternative_models.Rmd` is self-sufficient and can be run directly.
 This will fit a large number of relatively large models and may take upwards of a day even on a powerful machine.

-To run `multiverse_analysis.Rmd` you need to run `alternative_models.Rmd` first, but after that it is pretty quick.
+To run `multiverse_analysis.Rmd` you need to run `alternative_models.Rmd` first (or download fitted models), but after that it is pretty quick.

-To avoid recomputing, fits are stored in the `stored_fits` directory, which is created on the fly.
-To save you time refitting, you can download the fits we used at: https://zenodo.org/record/2539299 (DOI: 10.5281/zenodo.2539299)